“My memoir is 270,000 words long.”

 So, how long should a memoir be?

 For that matter, how long should any book be?
+How long is a novel?
 What’s the ideal book word count?

 The short answer is: long enough to tell the story but short enough to consistently hold the reader’s interest.